2:25-cv-00713

 - Case Identification: 1:25-cv-01943, E.D.
 Va., 11/03/2025

-- Venue Allegations: Plaintiff alleges venue is proper because Defendants maintain an established and regular place of business in the district, specifically an office in Reston, Virginia, and have committed acts of infringement within the district.
+- Venue Allegations: Plaintiff alleges venue is proper in the Eastern District of Virginia because Defendants maintain an established and regular place of business in Reston, Virginia, and have committed acts of patent infringement within the district.

-- Core Dispute: Plaintiff alleges that Defendant’s vehicle telematics and tracking devices infringe a patent related to an on-board device for monitoring and processing motor vehicle operating data.
+- Core Dispute: Plaintiff alleges that Defendant’s vehicle tracking devices and associated software infringe a patent related to on-board devices for monitoring and processing motor vehicle operating data.

-- Technical Context: The technology concerns on-board diagnostic (OBD) port devices that collect and analyze data from a vehicle's internal sensor network for applications such as fleet management, usage-based insurance, and vehicle diagnostics.
+- Technical Context: The technology concerns on-board diagnostic (OBD) devices that connect to a vehicle's internal network to collect, process, and analyze data for applications such as fleet management, usage-based insurance, and vehicle maintenance.

 Case Timeline